Joan Aiken The Wolves of Willoughby Chase

 The story concerns cousins Sylvia and Bonnie Green, both pre-teens and therefore born around 1820.
 Sylvia leaves aged impecunious Aunt Jane to travel up by train to Willoughby Chase House.
 Her cousin Bonnie is due to be left in charge of Miss Letitia Slighcarp while Bonnie’s parents Sir Willoughby Green and Lady Sophia Green go abroad for health reasons.

-But Miss Slighcarp is not the distant relative she claims to be, and has designs on the Willoughby Chase estate.
-Once the parents are gone she shows her true colours, and when she thinks she is in sole charge the two cousins are smartly packed off to the town of Blastburn; here they arrive at a poor school doubling as a workhouse, somewhat reminiscent of Lowood School in Jane Eyre; here too they are placed under the not so tender ministrations of Gertrude Brisket and her daughter Diana.
+But Miss Slighcarp may not be the distant relative she claims to be, and has designs on the Willoughby Chase estate.
+Once the parents are gone she shows her true colours, and when she thinks she’s in sole charge the two cousins are smartly packed off to the town of Blastburn; here they arrive at a poor school doubling as a workhouse, somewhat reminiscent of Lowood School in Jane Eyre; here too they are placed under the not so tender ministrations of Gertrude Brisket and her daughter Diana.
 Is all lost for Sylvia and Bonnie?
 Will loyal friends like Simon the goose-boy, James the footman and Pattern the maid prove to be of help?
 Will they ever get the law on their side?
 And what exactly has happened to Bonnie’s parents?

 The impressions I retain of The Wolves of Willoughby Chase are of stark blacks and whites with smudgy shades of grey in between, all accentuated by Pat Marriott’s perfect line drawings: innocence versus evil, snow against the grime of Blastburn, the dark shapes of ravening wolves contrasting with the down and feathers of Simon’s geese.
 All this is established right from the start: “It was dusk — winter dusk.
 Snow lay white and shining over the pleated hills, and icicles hung from the forest trees.
 Snow lay piled on the dark road across Willoughby Wold …” Sylvia’s travelling clothes are all white except, significantly, for an “old green velvet shawl” adapted as a travelling-cloak.
 Fortunately at the very end we are rather less chilled, but a sombre mood remains in the background: “Light after light in the windows of the great house was extinguished, until at length it stood dark and silent …” Happily, the colour of spring verdure re-asserts itself with the final words “Sylvia and Bonnie Green.”